 Continues application of concepts and skills learned in prior course work.
-Supervised clinical experience provides the student the opportunity to further develop organizational and administrative skills.
-Includes employee relations, job descriptions, planning department and budget, maintaining job competence.
-Students will spend time in approved agency with continued emphasis on observation, development of professional work skills and supervision of treatment application principles.
-Prerequisite(s): C or better in OCTA 254.
-(PCS 1.2, 4 credit hours - 0 hours lecture, 20 hours lab: 320 clinical hours worked)
+Supervised clinical experience provides the student the opportunity to further develop $organizational \, and \, administrative \, skills. \, Includes \, employee \, relations, job \, s, planning \, department \, and \, budget, \, maintaining job \, competence. \, Students \, will \, spend \, time in approved \, approved$ agency with continued emphasis on observation, development of professional work skills and supervision of treatment application principles.
+Prerequisite: C or better in OCTA 254.
+(PCS 1.2, 4 credit hours: 0 hours lecture, 20 hours lab: 320 clinical hours)

-OTLC 010 - Legal Compliance
+OTLC0010 - Legal Compliance

 Provides instruction in topics related to human capital in organizations for effective programs and operations.
 Topics may include labor relations, human resources law and regulations, information security, e-compliance, work systems, integrity, job training programs, and records management.
 This course is repeatable three times to provide students additional instructional opportunities due to the complexities and frequent changes in human resources law and regulations.
 The amount of credit awarded shall be one half credit hour each time the student successfully completes the course for a maximum of two credits.
 Pass/Fail grades will be given.
-Prerequisite(s): None.
-(PCS 1.6, 0.5 credit hours - 0.5 hours lab)
+Prerequisite: None.
+(PCS 1.6, 0.5 credit hours; 0.5 hours lecture, 0 hours lab)

-OTLC 011 - Legal Compliance II

-Continues OTLC 0010 with instruction related to human capital in organizations.
-Topics may include labor relations, human resources law and regulations, information security, ecompliance, work systems, integrity, job training programs, and records management.
+OTLC0011 - Legal Compliance II Continues OTLC 0010 with instruction related to human capital in organizations.
+Topics may include labor relations, human resources law and regulations, information security, e-compliance, work systems, integrity, job training programs, and records management.
 This course is repeatable three times to provide students additional instructional opportunities due to the complexities and frequent changes in human resources law and regulations.
 The amount of credit awarded shall be one half credit hour each time the student successfully completes the course for a maximum of two credits.
 Pass/Fail grades will be given.
-Prerequisite(s): None.
-(PCS 1.6, 0.5 credit hours - 0.5 hours lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 0.5 credit hours; 0.5 hours lecture, 0 hours lab)

-OTLC 012 - Legal Compliance III

-Continues OTLC 0011 with instruction related to human capital in organizations.
-Topics may include labor relations, human resources law and regulations, information security, ecompliance, work systems, integrity, job training programs, and records management.
+OTLC0012 - Legal Compliance III Continues OTLC 0011 with instruction related to human capital in organizations.
+Topics may include labor relations, human resources law and regulations, information security, e-compliance, work systems, integrity, job training programs, and records management.
 This course is repeatable three times to provide students additional instructional opportunities due to the complexities and frequent changes in human resources law and regulations.
 The amount of credit awarded shall be one half credit hour each time the student successfully completes the course for a maximum of two credits.
-Prerequisite(s): None.
-(PCS 1.6, 0.5 credit hours - 0.5 hours lecture, 0 hours lab)
+Pass/Fail grades will be given.
+Prerequisite: None.
+(PCS 1.6, 0.5 credit hours; 0.5 hours lecture, 0 hours lab)

-PACT 101 - Pre-Apprentice - Safety & First Aid
+PACT101 - Pre-Apprentice-Safety & First Aid

 Teaches the importance of safe practices in the classroom, in the workplace, and in the industry.
 Students will integrate safety practices into their work and provide basic first aid/CPR when appropriate.
 Also, covers Occupational Safety and Health Administration (OSHA) standards and practices.
-Prerequisite(s): None.
-(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 1 credit hour: 1 hour lecture, 0 hours lab)

-PACT 102 - Pre-Apprentice - Tools
+PACT102 - Pre-Apprentice-Tools

 Introduces tools and materials used in the construction trades.
 Students will learn to identify the standard tools and materials of the trades, and understand their intended uses.
 Also, exposes students to several industry trades.
-Prerequisite(s): None.
-(PCS 1.6, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 3 credit hours: 3 hours lecture, 0 hours lab)

-PACT 103 - Pre-Apprentice - Carpentry
+PACT103 - Pre-Apprentice-Carpentry

 Teaches carpentry skills used in the construction trades, and exposes students to their theory and practice.
 Also, exposes students to several industry trades.
 Students will perform the duties of an entry-level carpenter's helper and be ready for entry-level employment in the trade.
-Prerequisite(s): None.
-(PCS 1.6, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite: None.
+(PCS 1.6, 3 credit hours: 3 hours lecture, 0

-PACT 122 - Math for the Trades
+PACT122 - Math for the Trades